 Predicting the future of housing is a science many experts get wrong, probably because they are looking in the wrong direction.

-Virtually all of the most common housing market forecasting methods we use rely on the past to predict the future.
+Virtually all of the common housing market forecasting methods we use rely on the past to predict the future.